Updated July 20, 2023

 - It guides the clients in their asset management and thus helps their financial management.

-- It can function only if the agreement is made; thus, the chance of forgery is much less in this case.
+- It can function only if the agreement is made; thus, the chance of forgery is much less.

-- It helps the customers who are new to this finance market know how and when to invest in the securities to gain more profits.
+- It helps customers new to this finance market know how and when to invest in the securities to gain more profits.

 - It helps the customers perform their ancillary services very well.

 Japan introduced the concept of Trust Bank, but nowadays, most countries use this technique.
 It is an agreement-based service that also works as an intermediary to the customers.
 The services are generally customized per the customers’ requirements, and thus, it is beneficial.
 It will inculcate the habit of saving, especially for small investors with small budgets; this can be a boon.
-It can manage the clients’ assets and help them in their decisions regarding the inheritances of the property.
-It is a lovely concept and should be emphasized as equal to essential bank services.
+It can manage the clients’ assets and help them in their decisions regarding the inheritance of the property.
+We should emphasize the lovely concept as equal to essential bank services.